-Paul Ortiz has published and taught in the fields of African American history, Latino Studies, the African Diaspora, Social Movement Theory, U.S. History, U.S. South, labor, and documentary studies.
-He currently works with students in these and related fields.
+Paul Ortiz has published and taught in the fields of African American history, Latino studies, the African Diaspora, Social Movement Theory, U.S. history, U.S. South, labor and documentary studies.
 His newest book is People Power: History, Organizing and Larry Goodwyn's Democratic Vision in the 21st Century published by the University Press of Florida.

 Areas of Expertise (8)